jc141x/jc141-bash/setup/steamdeck.md

 ## Setup Guide - SteamDeck

 - Report issues you are having to us on matrix.
-- SteamOS not supported or planned to be.

 #### install any Arch distro.
 We recommend EndeavourOS.